nearform/titus/docs/developers/packages/titus-backend/README.md

   npm start
   ```

-  This will start your web server on `http://localhost:5000`
+  This will start your server on `http://localhost:5000`.
+  Any changes in `lib/` or in `.env` you make will automatically restart the server.

   Verify it works and can reach its DB with `curl http://127.0.0.1:5000/healthcheck`.

-## Developing

-`npm start` will run everything in local development mode.
-Any changes in `lib/` or in `.env` you make will automatically restart the server.

 ## Testing and Linting